You can measure Core Web Vitals within the Ezoic dashboard and Big Data Analytics.

-In your LEAP tab under the category Measure you can navigate to the My Scores tab where you will see a slightly more detailed breakdown of each Core Web Vitals metrics:
+In your Leap dashboard, you can navigate to the My Scores tab where you will see a slightly more detailed breakdown of each Core Web Vitals metrics:

-These graphs are also displaying the rolling 30 day average so could potentially be skewed.
+These graphs also display the rolling 30-day average so could potentially be skewed.
 The idea of this report is to show you in more detail how the average score for each core vital is trending over time.

-The great thing here is you can see the % of your users who are getting Fast, moderate and Slow scores for each Core Web Vital.
+The great thing here is you can see the % of your users who are getting Fast, Moderate, and Slow scores for each Core Web Vital.
 You will never see a site that has 100% great Core Web Vitals as this is determined by a number of factors, not least of all the individual user's connection and device specification.
-A passing target is 75%+ of your users having Fast Core Web Vitals scores.
+The aim is for 75%+ of your users having Fast Core Web Vitals scores.

-Another handy tool inside Leap is the worst pages report, this is included in the core vitals section:
+Another handy tool inside Leap is the Worst Pages report, which is included in the core vitals section:

 Here you will be able to see the worst pages for each Core Web Vitals which can help you target your improvements.
-However it is worth bearing in mind that the worst pages are also based on a rolling average, this can be adjusted by selecting one of the options here:
+However it is worth bearing in mind that the worst pages are also based on a rolling average over a specified date range.
+The date range can be adjusted by selecting one of the options here:

 For more information on how to use our Big Data Analytics tools you can check out this article which explains it in detail: https://support.ezoic.com/kb/article/big-data-analytics-how-it-works

-However the other categories can help you understand more about what is causing your site to be slow for instance caching, this has a big affect on you site speed and a spike in Core Web Vitals scores could be attributed to a low cache hit rate.
+However, the other categories can help you understand more about what is causing your site to be slow.
+For instance, caching has a significant effect on your site speed and a spike in Core Web Vitals scores could be attributed to a low cache hit rate.

-You can also gain a better understanding of your users behaviour by looking at the Bounce rate by Load speed which will give you and indication of the amount of your users that you are losing due to slow pages.
+You can also gain a better understanding of your user's behavior by looking at the Bounce rate by Load speed, which will give you an indication of the number of your users that you are losing due to slow pages.

-Again here there is a report on the slowest pages, this report is very useful for understanding what is slowing your site down on certain pages in more detail that what you can find in the Leap dashboard.
+There is again a report on the slowest pages, which can be very useful for understanding what is slowing your site down on certain pages in more detail than what you can find in the Leap dashboard.

 When you click on the Core Web Vitals tab you will see a page like this: